 I went to the Starbucks™ grand opening party.
 The place was packed when I got to the door.
-But that's as far as I got."I'm sorry, sir," said the man with the posh British accent.
-"This is a VIP only party.
-We would love to have you come by and visit us tomorrow."
+But that's as far as I got.

 I didn't know it was going to be a gala event, but I'm not the type to go to watch the invited press suck down freebies, anyway.